phonegap/phonegap-plugins/Android/Analytics/2.0/README.md

 <plugin name="GoogleAnalyticsTracker" value="com.phonegap.plugins.analytics.GoogleAnalyticsTracker" />

-6. Copy the "res/values/analytics.xml" to the corresponding location in your project and set your App's Tracking ID in there.
-[Docs](https://developers.google.com/analytics/devguides/collection/android/v2/parameters)
+6. Copy the `res/values/analytics.xml` file to the corresponding location in your project and set your App's Tracking ID in there.
+[Documentation](https://developers.google.com/analytics/devguides/collection/android/v2/parameters)

 ## Using the plugin ##